Alluxio/alluxio/docs/en/Running-Tachyon-on-EC2.md

     Spot_Price: “X.XX”

+For AWS EC2, the default underfs is S3.
+For other providers, it is hadoop2.
+You can config the ufs type in `deploy/vagrant/conf/ufs.yml`.
+The following example uses hadoop2 as under filesystem.

 Now you can launch the Tachyon cluster with Hadoop2.4.1 as under filesystem in us-east-1a by running the script under `deploy/vagrant`: